Spiruel/beamprofiler/README.md

 * Thank you to my supervisor Dr Jon Goldwin.
 * Thanks to the [Ogden Trust](www.ogdentrust.com) for allowing this internship to be possible.
+* Thanks to Ben Bancroft for helping me with code problems...